Suzhou-Tongyuan/ObjectOriented.jl/docs/src/how-to-translate-oop-into-julia.md

 - Julia representation of class methods
 - Julia representation of inheritance
 - Julia representation of interfaces
-- The issue of translating OOP into Julia

 ### Julia representation of class constructors